Brumov-Bylnice: Geography

-Brumov-Bylnice is located 30 km east of Zlín, on the border with Slovakia.
+Brumov-Bylnice is located 30 km southeast of Zlín, on the border with Slovakia.
 The urban area of Brumov-Bylnice lies about 5 km from the border.

 Brumov-Bylnice is situated in the White Carpathians mountain range and in the Bílé Karpaty Protected Landscape Area.
 The highest point is the mountain Průklesy at 836 m above sea level.
 The Vlára River flows through the southern part of the municipal territory.
 The Brumovka Stream flows through the town proper before it joins the Vlára.
 The place where the Vlára leaves the Czech Republic is known as Vlára Pass.